thomaswesenberg/LoRaWAN-device-GPS-RaspBerry-Pi/README.md

 In the picture is a 3-pin connector to be seen soldered to the serial pins.
 It is used together with two serial-to-USB adapters (only RX pin used) to monitor both serial data streams.
 This is a very helpful debugging tool and avoids to insert many printf debug outputs in the code.

-More details are coming soon.
+More details may be added later.
 Please take a look at the high resolution pictures in between.

 # Used commands for the RN2483A:
 a) initialisation if not joined before, triggers OTAA (requires LoRaWAN network access)